CodeoNordic/just-another-calendar/documentation/events.md

 To inject content into the calendar, events must be passed using the `events` key in the [config](./init.md#events-array).

 The minimum requirement for each event is a unique `id` (string), and a start+end time.
-If you are using a [FullCalendar view](./init.md#view-string), each event must also have an associated `resourceId` (string or array of strings).
+If you are using a [FullCalendar view](./init.md#view-string) that includes resources, each event must also have an associated `resourceId` (string or array of strings).

 You can add any amount of additional fields, as long as they do not conflict with fields